Skip to content

 Review Overview:

-We will be doing the flashing differently than usual, but first Tasmota has a page on the S31 that is worth reviewing.
+We will be doing the flashing differently than usual, but before we start Tasmota has a page on the S31 that is worth reviewing.
 It has important safety notes and links to the video below as well as other resources.

 https://tasmota.github.io/docs/devices/Sonoff-S31/